HuaizhengZhang/Active-Learning-as-a-Service/README.md

 The output data is a subset uris/data in your input dataset, which indicates selected results for further data labeling.

-## Customization Your Server :wrench:
+## ALaaS Server Customization :wrench:

 We support two different methods to start your server, 1. by input parameters 2. by YAML configuration